top of page

 About

-Born in 1975, Jackie Flanagan is an Irish Visual Artist and Archaeologist from County Kerry and is based in Dublin and Scotland.
+Born in 1975, Jackie Flanagan is an Irish Visual Artist and Archaeologist from County Kerry and is based in Dublin.
 She is a professional member of Visual Artists Ireland.
-Artist's prints can be purchased on Saatchi art.
+The comparative nature between art and archaeology is an underlying theme throughout the artist's works.
+Prints can be purchased on Saatchi art.

 (https://www.saatchiart.com/jackieflanagan)